vayalinkal/mhtexp2/README.md

 `mhtexp2 y, treatment(treatment_var) controls(control_var1 control_var2)`

 Other than the new "controls" option, the options available are generally the same as the original mhtexp (available on ssc as `mhtexp`, and also at https://github.com/seidelj/mht).
+You also now have the option to use the procedure with and without studentization, and to pregenerate bootstrap samples (useful when running evaluating several different families using the same dataset).
+Please see the replication files for an example of how these operations work.